Yunique/Thesis-Project/README.md

-## Hexlet-chat
+## Chat-App
 > This is my thesis project.

 ## Overview
-Hexlet-chat is a simple real-time chat application.
+Based on hexlet-chat, this is a simple real-time chat application.

 ## Features
 - Registration and authorization.
 The project has a small server that supports [JWT](https://jwt.io/) technology.